 Finally, they must certify that there are no known legal barriers to the marriage.

 Although many states no longer have waiting periods for marriage certificates, Delaware still enforces this requirement.
 If the couple consists of non-residents, the waiting period is 96 hours.
 If only one member of the couple is a Delaware resident, then the waiting period is 24 hours.

 Regardless of whether or not you order the marriage license online or in person, both individuals in the couple must pick the license up from the county office together.

 Marriage licenses in Delaware are only valid for 30 days.
-After 30 days, if a couple doesn’t get married, then their marriage license will expire.
+If a couple doesn’t get married within 30 days of the time of application, then their marriage license will expire.
 The good news is that couples can reapply for a new license.
 The Clerk of the Peace can also extend the marriage license to up to 180 days if the couple can demonstrate a valid cause.